 I’m not talking about the mushrooms you buy at your local grocer (although, we love those too!)… I’m talking about the superfood variety, such as the chaga mushroom.

-My wife and I often use chaga as a natural afternoon pick-me-up in the form of tea (yes, mushroom tea), as well as a seasonal remedy for boosting our immune systems.
+My wife and I often use chaga as a natural morning pick-me-up in the form of tea (yes, mushroom tea), as well as a seasonal remedy for boosting our immune systems.
 It truly works wonders at fending off straggling germs during flu season.

 Haven’t heard of chaga before?
 It’s one of the most powerful and mysterious natural remedies in the Western world.